faramarzmunshi/d2l-nlp/NLP/Introduction.md

 The best introduction to NLP or Natural Language Processing, is to understand the varieties of problems NLP wishes to solve, their categorical breakdowns, a summary of their previous approaches, and a brief overview of how these problems are tackled currently.
 In this series of notebooks, we hope to do the following things:

-* Understand the fundamental problems in NLP
+* Understand the fundamental problems in NLP (check)
-* Understand the divisions between the problems in NLP
+* Understand the divisions between the problems in NLP (check)
-* Understand the relationship between NLP and other fields of research
+* Understand the relationship between NLP and other fields of research (not done)
-* Briefly introduce both statistical as well as linguistic approaches to solving a variety of the aforementioned problems
+* Briefly introduce both statistical as well as linguistic approaches to solving a variety of the aforementioned problems, the logic behind the solutions, and the unification of the linguistic and statistical approaches (check)
+* Briefly understand the basic syntax and definitions of certain terms with pertinence to the English language
-* And introduce the case study of Machine Translation and the scale of even a single problem in NLP
+* Introduce the case study of Sentiment Analysis and the scale of even a single problem in NLP

 Words that are *italicized* are special vocabulary words that will be extremely helpful to remember and understand for future NLP work.
 They are also included in a glossary at the end.
 There are exercises at the end of this section to help you, the reader, understand and work through a simple NLP example and start formulating basic solutions for these complex problems.